michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/installs/PostgreSQL.md

 ```
 This will add postgresql-10 to your repositories so you can install the latest version of PostgreSQL.
 Press `enter` when the last line pops up.

 6. After the update is complete, enter in this line `sudo apt-get install postgresql-10` and press `y` when prompted.
+If the process aborts automatically, you may have to restart your terminal.

 ## Postgres User Setup